-In this article, we will be highlighting the properties of a variety of winter fabrics along with their textures and aspects to consider to making the right choice.
+In this article, we will be highlighting the properties of a variety of winter fabrics along with their textures and aspects to consider to make the right choice.

 Importance of Choosing the Right Fabric

-Choosing the right fabric for winters, or otherwise, is of utmost importance.
-The reason is simple; it dictates and functions as a foundation for the overall style and look of your outfit.
+Choosing the right fabric for winter, or otherwise, is of utmost importance.
+The reason is simple; it dictates and functions as a foundation for the overall style and looks of your outfit.
 Every fabric has its own aura and appearance that is distinct from others, an individuality.
 Based on this unique mien, the entire presentation of the person is determined.

 For instance, silk has a gorgeous and elegant appeal and is apt for a sensuous and lean appearance.
 At the same time, cotton is durable and requires less maintenance; perfect for daily wear.
 Now if you start expecting cotton to give you the same functionalities as silk, it would be wrong and impossible.